 The drug candidate KP-103 (efinaconazole), which was discovered through the outstanding antifungal research at Kaken, has the potential to be the world's first triazole compound for a topical medication for onychomycosis.
 This drug has high antifungal activity and is effective against a wide spectrum of fungi.
 Also, compared to other existing antifungal agents, its activity decreased only slightly even in the presence of keratin, the main component of nails.
 This means that the drug has superior nail penetrating properties, thereby suggesting that it will maintain its therapeutic effect in nails thickened by fungal infection or on the underside of such nails.
-KP-103 has also shown antifungal activity in various animal models of infections and, in particular, greater effectiveness than other treatment options in a guinea pig model for onychomycosis.
+KP-103 has also shown antifungal activity in various animal models of infections and, in particular, greater effectiveness than other treatment options in a guinea pig model for onychomy-cosis.
 While oral medications are currently taken as a standard therapy for patients suffering from persistent onychomycosis, KP-103 shows promise as a new treatment option by its featured topical approach.

 In 2006, Kaken concluded a licensing agreement with Dow Pharmaceutical Sciences, Inc. (DPS), of the United States, for the development and marketing of KP-103 products in Europe and the Americas.
 After the acquisition of DPS in 2009 by Valeant Pharmaceuticals International, Inc., of Canada, Valeant has continued the joint development activities with Kaken.
-In two multinational pivotal studies (Phase III) in patients with mild to moderate onychomycosis of the toenails, this topical investigational drug (US development code: IDP-108) was found to be statistically superior to a placebo for all primary and secondary endpoints.
+In two multinational pivotal studies (Phase III) in patients with mild to moderate onychomycosis of the toenails, this topical investigational drug (US development code: IDP-108) was found to be clinically and statistically superior to a vehicle for all primary and secondary endpoints.
 The efficacy of this drug is competitive when compared to that of existing oral medications, and it has thus demonstrated its efficacy as a topical agent with fewer side effects.

-In 2012, Kaken applied for marketing authorization for KP-103 in Japan, and the application is currently under investigation.
-We expect that the drug will receive approval in 2014, making it Japan's first topical medication for onychomycosis, and we are currently responding to investigations and preparing to market the drug accordingly.
-Valeant also submitted a marketing authorization application for this drug in the United States and Canada during 2012.
+In 2012, Kaken applied for marketing approval for KP-103 in Japan.
+In 2014, Kaken received the approval certificate for this drug, making it Japan's first topical medication for onychomycosis.
+Valeant also received notice of marketing approval for this drug in the United States and Canada.